 Bank Of Nova Scotia (BNS) Gets a Hold Rating from Canaccord Genuity

-Canaccord Genuity analyst Scott Chan CFA maintained a Hold rating on Bank Of Nova Scotia (BNS) today and set a price target of C$60.50.
-The company’s shares closed last Wednesday at $42.84.
+In a report released yesterday, Scott Chan CFA from Canaccord Genuity assigned a Hold rating to Bank Of Nova Scotia (BNS), with a price target of C$60.50.
+The company’s shares closed last Tuesday at $42.60.

-Bank Of Nova Scotia has an analyst consensus of Moderate Buy, with a price target consensus of $48.74, implying a 12.9% upside from current levels.
+The word on The Street in general, suggests a Hold analyst consensus rating for Bank Of Nova Scotia with a $44.87 average price target, which is a 5.3% upside from current levels.
 In a report issued on August 13, Credit Suisse also maintained a Hold rating on the stock with a C$59.00 price target.

 See today’s analyst top recommended stocks >>